 We work ourselves up from south to north, weaving through the side streets like on a shuttle across a loom.
 For the children, it is an exciting treasure hunt.
 Street art can be big and bold – we see massive murals that cover whole house fronts and backyard walls.
 It can also be hidden away from view, daring you to enter secret alleys and overcome your fears of invading more private spaces.
 A lot of artwork is tongue-in-cheek, funny or itsy-bitsy small: the kids are the most talented in making out these evasive pieces.

 A Community Garden Beyond the Tracks

-We end our exploration with a trip to the Nomadic Community Garden.
+We end our exploration of Shoreditch street art with a trip to the Nomadic Community Garden.
 It is just behind the train tracks, through an unassuming gate and locked away from the traffic and noise of the big city.
 It’s a touching community project, one that is only temporary and that may be gone as early as next year.
 Like a fragile flower it stubbornly plants its feet firmly on the ground, against the odds and in silent protest to further development of the area.
 We enjoy a piece of cake in this urban garden, the kids play on the beached boat that now has a second life as play equipment.

 Further into the garden, we see flower beds and veggie patches.
 Local artwork, put together with cheap material found in the skip bin.
 Handmade benches and stools, little cabins to store tools.
 The kids from the area hang out here, under the grey July skies, smoking pot and enjoying each other’s company.
 My children don’t recognise the pot but they see that these people love their neighbourhood.
 They do whatever they can to transform a derelict and neglected place into something that everyone can enjoy.
 It is heartwarming to see.